HOW TO GET STARTED

 OVKA RACE FORMATS

-Pea-Pick (Winner Take all): In this format, there will be three races for each class.
-The first race will have its starting grid set by a random draw.
-The order will be posted on the board at the head of the grid before racing starts.
-Be sure to arrive at the grid with plenty of time to get ready before your race.
+Pea-Pick (Winner Take all) [Two Heat Races + Feature Race]: In this format, there will be three races for each class.
+The first race will have its starting grid set by a random draw, which will be posted on the board at the head of the grid before racing starts.
+Arrive at the grid with plenty of time to get ready before your race.

 The second race will start with the starting grid for the first race inverted, (with new karters still at the tail-end).
 The average finishes for the first and second race will then be computed, and the Final race will be set with the best average finisher from the first two races starting first, and progressively down the field from there.
 The finishing order of the final will determine how points are paid out for the day.